UniversalScientificTechnologies/ExpaLight/README.md

 Astronomers need a red light flashlight because it does not destroy dark adaptation of the human eye.

-* Repairable design with 3D printed chassis
+* Repairable open-source design with 3D printed chassis
 * Do not need batteries
 * Could be charged by standard smart-phone charger or by a computer USB port in few seconds
 * It is robustness and almost waterproof